ytian25/myEE551project/README.md

 1. main.py is the main program to control the whole program
 2. Functions.py mainly writes several frequently called functions
 3. Screens.py is responsible for screen display
-4. Squares. py will customize Tetris
+4. Squares. py will customize the cube
 5. Events.py handles the left and right buttons
 6. Settings are mainly the interface parameters of the game.